Public Speaking Tips

 For me preparation is the key.

 Depending on a type of public performance, you may adjust the preparation accordingly.
 I usually practice short speeches aloud, testing the sound of my voice and the effect I want to achieve by saying particular things.
 It is not insane.
-I mean even Madonna rehearses before a concert.
+I mean even Madonna rehearses before performing live.

 For longer presentation, at least know a sequence of what you plan to say.